 Another lovely aspect of this new story, is the introduction of the next generation of Vikings and Dragons, specifically Zephyr, Nuffink and the three Nightlights (Baby Furies).
 For the Nightlights I had the opportunity to create a new adventure theme, exploring a playful and mischievous palette with Piccolo, Dulcimers, and African Percussion, that references some of the mysterious exotism John explored for Tootheless in Dragon 1, but adapting these colours from danger to playful and fun.

-Thanks to John’s support, I wrote and produced the score at 5 Cat Studios, his state-of-the-art production facility in the Pacific Palisades.
+Thanks to John’s support, I wrote and produced the score at 5 Cat Studios, his state-of-the-art production facility in Los Angeles.
 The music also features the vocal talents of 5 Cat’s in-house songwriters ‘Karmina’, who performed the ethereal pop vocals to support some of the more emotional and intimate scenes.
 I was also very fortunate to record the orchestra at AIR Studios, the birthplace of the How to Train Your Dragon scores.
 The score was recorded and mixed by 5 Cat’s in-house engineer John Traunwieser, and so it’s very much been a 5 Cat Studios production.